 What is a frontend framework?

-Old school developers are sometimes a bit skeptical about the value of using a frontend framework.
-After all, everything can be done the classic HTML/CSS way.
+Old-school developers are sometimes a bit skeptical about the value of using a front-end framework.
+After all, everything can be done in the classic HTML/CSS way.
 And, truth be told, they are partially correct; as long as you’re not overly concerned about the user experience.
-You can build your frontend the old way.
+You can build your front end the old way.
 Be warned, though.
-It’s going to be less eye catching and dynamic and will lack some of the advanced features that the framework will provide.
+It’s going to be less eye-catching and dynamic and will lack some of the advanced features that the framework will provide.

 Where to from here?

-Re-inventing the wheel relates not only to using a framework rather than doing everything the old-fashioned way.
+Re-inventing the wheel relates not only to use a framework rather to doing everything the old-fashioned way.
 It relates also to not having to acquire the skills to use the framework.
-The most efficient way to proceed is to hire a frontend developer.
+The most efficient way to proceed is to hire a front-end developer.